 The key to poaching is to remember that you’re not trying to boil fish.
 Add all ingredients, except for the salmon, and bring the liquid to barely a simmer over low heat.
 Barely a simmer means just a few odd bubbles.

 Let’s take a moment to talk about our seafood and where it comes from.
-I’ve talked about this numerous times before and I will talk about it again & again.
 Sustainable and domestic are so important when purchasing seafood.

 Why does sustainability matter?
 It matters to ensure the health and balance of our ocean and marine life – for today and generations to come.
 Sustainability is vital in ending overfishing, maintaining populations and rebuilding depleted populations.